Athlete's foot: Causes

-Athlete's foot is a form of dermatophytosis (fungal infection of the skin), caused by dermatophytes, funguses (most of which are mold) which inhabit dead layers of skin and digest keratin.
-Dermatophytes are anthropophilic, meaning these parasitic funguses prefer human hosts.
+Athlete's foot is a form of dermatophytosis (fungal infection of the skin), caused by dermatophytes, fungi (most of which are mold) which inhabit dead layers of skin and digest keratin.
+Dermatophytes are anthropophilic, meaning these parasitic fungi prefer human hosts.
 Athlete's foot is most commonly caused by the molds known as Trichophyton rubrum and T. mentagrophytes, but may also be caused by Epidermophyton floccosum.
 Most cases of athlete's foot in the general population are caused by T. rubrum; however, the majority of athlete's foot cases in athletes are caused by T. mentagrophytes.

 Transmission

 According to the UK's National Health Service, "Athlete's foot is very contagious and can be spread through direct and indirect contact."
 The disease may spread to others directly when they touch the infection.
 People can contract the disease indirectly by coming into contact with contaminated items (clothes, towels, etc.) or surfaces (such as bathroom, shower, or locker room floors).
-The funguses that cause athlete's foot can easily spread to one's environment.
-Funguses rub off of fingers and bare feet, but also travel on the dead skin cells that continually fall off the body.
-Athlete's foot funguses and infested skin particles and flakes may spread to socks, shoes, clothes, to other people, pets (via petting), bed sheets, bathtubs, showers, sinks, counters, towels, rugs, floors, and carpets.
+The fungi that cause athlete's foot can easily spread to one's environment.
+Fungi rub off of fingers and bare feet, but also travel on the dead skin cells that continually fall off the body.
+Athlete's foot fungi and infested skin particles and flakes may spread to socks, shoes, clothes, to other people, pets (via petting), bed sheets, bathtubs, showers, sinks, counters, towels, rugs, floors, and carpets.

 When the fungus has spread to pets, it can subsequently spread to the hands and fingers of people who pet them.
 If a pet frequently gnaws upon itself, it might not be fleas it is reacting to, it may be the insatiable itch of tinea.

 One way to contract athlete's foot is to get a fungal infection somewhere else on the body first.
-The funguses causing athlete's foot may spread from other areas of the body to the feet, usually by touching or scratching the affected area, thereby getting the fungus on the fingers, and then touching or scratching the feet.
+The fungi causing athlete's foot may spread from other areas of the body to the feet, usually by touching or scratching the affected area, thereby getting the fungus on the fingers, and then touching or scratching the feet.
 While the fungus remains the same, the name of the condition changes based on where on the body the infection is located.
 For example, the infection is known as tinea corporis ("ringworm") when the torso or limbs are affected or tinea cruris (jock itch or dhobi itch) when the groin is affected.
 Clothes (or shoes), body heat, and sweat can keep the skin warm and moist, just the environment the fungus needs to thrive.